For me as an introvert, it’s a huge relief to just sit with another creature in silence, with no expectation to say or do anything.

-Even the nicest of people come with expectations and will always want something of you.
-They may want you to talk when you don’t feel like it, go out when you’ve already reached your people limit for the day, listen as they go on and on about their problems, or something else.
+Even the nicest of people come with expectations and will always want something from you.
+They may want you to talk when you don’t feel like it, go out when you’ve already reached your “people limit” for the day, listen as they go on and on about their problems, or something else.

 3. No judgment

 I have to be honest and tell you that I spend a lot of time in my pajamas.
 Like, a lot.
-On days when I’m not working or don’t have anything major going on, I’m most likely in pajamas all day.
+On days when I’m not working or don’t have any important plans, I’m most likely in pajamas all day.

 That doesn’t mean I’m in bed all day.
 I’m up, reading, cleaning, cooking, or doing other life things.
 I just like to stay in the most comfortable clothes I own because, well, they’re comfortable.

-Again, even the nicest of people would find it off-putting if I showed up to hang out with them in my pajamas.
+Again, even the nicest of people may find it off-putting if I showed up to hang out with them in my pajamas.
 Luckily, my cats and dog don’t care one bit what I’m wearing.
 Nor do they care if my hair is styled or if I have makeup on.

 4. A constant source of comfort

 Many introverts thrive on routine and consistency.
-This is because many of us aren’t big fans of surprises, which can catch us off-guard and overwhelm us as we try to process the sudden turn of events.
+This is because many of us aren’t big fans of surprises, which can catch us off guard and overwhelm us as we try to process the sudden turn of events.
 Also, being prepared for things takes away some of the anxiety and overstimulation we often feel at social events or large gatherings.

 5. A great conversation starter

 Believe it or not, there are times when introverts actually want to socialize with others.
-Unfortunately, figuring out how to get a conversation going can be quite tricky for us.
+Unfortunately, figuring out how to get a meaningful conversation going can be quite tricky for us “quiet ones.”

-The good news is that your pet can be a great jumping-off point, especially when the other person likes animals, too.
-Your pooch can be a good way to break the ice — and give you something to focus on in the conversation that isn’t you (many introverts hate talking about themselves to people they don’t know well).
+The good news is your pet can be a great jumping-off point, especially when the other person likes animals, too.
+Talking about your pooch can be a good way to break the ice — and give you something to focus on in the conversation that isn’t you (many introverts hate talking about themselves to people they don’t know well).

 And if you do happen to find a fellow pet lover?
-That’s as close to instant friendship as you can get, so prepare to spend the next half hour exchanging pet stories — a fun conversation that’s way better than small talk.
+That’s as close to instant friendship as it gets, so prepare to spend the next half hour exchanging pet stories — a fun conversation that’s way better than small talk.